Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

 \subsection{Model of Latent Persuasiveness}

-We model the persuasiveness of the political rhetorics in the same way as \cite{blumenau_variable_2022} but use the internal representation of the deep generative model to adjust for the argument-level confounders.
+We model the persuasiveness of the political rhetoric in the way similar to the original analysis of \citet{blumenau_variable_2022}, but instead of a parametric model, we use a semiparametric model by leveraging the internal representation of the deep generative model to adjust for the argument-level confounders.
 Suppose that we have $J$ arguments indexed by $j = 1, \cdots, J$ and $N$ respondents indexed by $i = 1, \cdots, N$.
 Let $\bX_{j}$ denote the text of argument $j$.
 We regenerate this text using a deep generative model as defined in Definition~\ref{deep_use} and obtain its internal representation $\bR_{j}$.
 As before, we assume that the last layer of the deep generative model is a deterministic function of the internal representation $\bR_{j}$ (Assumption~\ref{det_dec}).

 Each argument text $\bX_{j}$ contains three features of interest: a rhetorical element $T_{j} \in \{1, \cdots, 14\}$, a side of the argument $S_{j} \in \{1,2\}$ (for or against), and a policy issue $P_{j} \in \{1, \cdots, 12\}$.
 All features of interest are solely based on the argument text $\bX_{j}$, and thus can be written as deterministic functions of the internal representation $\bR_{j}$.